-List of Recently Funded Airlines and Aviation Startups (2025)
+List of Funded Aviation Startups (2025)

-Recently Funded Airlines and Aviation Startups
+List of Funded Aviation Startups

-Download the full list of funded startups (for contacts of their decision-makers, click here)
+Download the full list of funded startups

-FAQs: Selling to Recently Funded Airlines and Aviation Startups
+FAQs: Selling to Aviation Startups

 Unlike legacy carriers or large aerospace corporations, funded startups are agile, actively building, and open to new partnerships.
 They’ve just secured capital and are under pressure to scale quickly, making them ideal buyers for innovative products and services.